Ludwinic1/purviewautomation/docs/index.md

 - **Safe**: Does **NOT** supercede any Purview permissions.
 Unable to create/delete collections unless the Collection Admin role is granted in Purview.
 See: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)
 - **Delete Assets**: Delete assets in collections or all assets in a collection hierarchy

-- **Ease of Use**: Use either the friendly collection name (what is shown in the Purview UI) or the actual collection name (under the hood name) instead of being required to find and use the actual collection name
+- **Ease of Use**: Use either the friendly collection name (what is shown in the Purview UI) or the actual collection name (under the hood name) instead of being required to find and use the actual collection name.
+See: [Purview Names Overview](how-purview-names-work.md)

 <br>